StateLibraryVictoria/bagit-workflow/README.md

 #### Existing bags

 Existing bags can be processed with the trigger file.
-To use the `.ok` file metadata, delete the `bagi-info.txt` file.
+To use the `.ok` file metadata, delete the `bag-info.txt` file.
 Otherwise it will use the bag metadata.

 ### Adding UUIDs